-(C) The contracting officer must document the decision in a written acquisition plan or a separate written determination.
-The contracting officer may determine that a class of acquisitions is not appropriate for multiple awards (see subpart 1.7).

-(2) Contracts for advisory and assistance services. (i) Except as provided in paragraph (c)(2)(ii) of this section, if an indefinite-quantity contract for advisory and assistance services exceeds 3 years and \$10 million, including all options, the contracting officer must make multiple awards unless-

-- (A) The contracting officer or other official designated by the head of the agency determines in writing, before the solicitation is issued, that multiple awards are not practicable.
-The contracting officer or other official must determine that the scope of work is unique or highly specialized or the tasks so integrally related that only one contractor can reasonably perform the work;
+- (C) The contracting officer must document the decision whether or not to use multiple awards in the acquisition plan or contract file.
+The contracting officer may determine that a class of acquisitions is not appropriate for multiple awards (see subpart 1.7). - (2) Contracts for advisory and assistance services. (i) Except as provided in paragraph (c)(2)(ii) of this section, if an indefinite-quantity contract for advisory and assistance services exceeds 3 years and \$10 million, including all options, the contracting officer must make multiple awards unless- - (A) The contracting officer or other official designated by the head of the agency determines in writing, as part of acquisition planning, that multiple awards are not practicable.
+The contracting officer or other official must determine that only one contractor can reasonably perform the work because either the scope of work is unique or highly specialized or the tasks so integrally related; - (B) The contracting officer or other official designated by the head of the agency determines in writing, after the evaluation of offers, that only one offeror is capable of providing the services required at the level of quality required; or

+(C) Only one offer is received.

-- (B) The contracting officer or other official designated by the head of the agency determines in writing, after the evaluation of offers, that only one offeror is capable of providing the services required at the level of quality required; or
+- (ii) The requirements of paragraph (c)(2)(i) of this section do not apply if the contracting officer or other official designated by the head of the agency determines that the advisory and assistance services are incidental and not a significant component of the contract. - 6.
+Revise section 16.505 to read as follows:

-- (C) Only one offer is received.

-(ii) The requirements of paragraph

-(c)(2)(i) of this section do not apply if

-the contracting officer or other official

-designated by the head of the agency

-determines that the advisory and

-assistance services are incidental and

-not a significant component of the

-contract.

-- 6. Revise section 16.505 to read as follows: